-Here is a quick presentation to introduce Culture & Anti-Bias to young children.
+Here is a quick presentation of multicultural activities for preschoolers to introduce Culture & Anti-Bias to young children.

 Format: Group Presentation